HEOA Provision Effective July 1, 2010

 - Can information be copied from Microsoft® Word to Microsoft® Excel or should I re-type the course book information into the new form?

-- Will I need to submit my course book information with the Provost's Liaison's Office in addition to the University Bookstore?
+- Will I need to submit my course book information with the FSA Bookstore Liaison Faculty Student Advocate's Office in addition to the University Bookstore?

 - What if all of my class sections use the same course material?
 Do I still need to submit multiple CMR forms?